GeorgDangl/eeE-BIM-API/doc/repository-services-01/model_service_create.md

 * [Model Services Overview](./model_service.md)

-Version/Date: 2015.07.10 AET/EPM  API v0.4+ (in progress)
+Version: 0.4 2015.07.15 AET

 To forms of resource URLs can be utilized:

 * (1)POST /eee-repos/{version}/models

-All meta-data in HTTP multipart request.Enables auto-creation of multimodel and domain.
+All meta-data in HTTP multipart request.Enables auto-creation of domain.

-* (2)POST /eee-repos/{version}/projects/*project_id*/multimodels/*multimodel_id*/domains/*domain_id*/models
+* (2)POST /eee-repos/{version}/projects/*project_id*/domains/*domain_id*/models

-Project, multimodel and domain is now given in URL.
+Project and domain is now given in URL.
 Additional meta-data in HTTP multipart request.
-Can only be used if domain and multi-model already exist.
+Can only be used if domain already exist.

 Combinations of the above are possible.
 Both are described on this page.

 ### Create new model (1)

-Assuming **model name locking** is applied:

 **Resource URL**: POST /eee-repos/{version}/models